People use fast and flat simulation to reason about new games: The Intuitive Gamer model

 \paragraph{Resource-rational reasoning.}

-The Intuitive Gamer occupies an interesting point on a frontier of compute efficiency and game reasoning sophistication.
-On the one hand, the Intuitive Gamer is orders of magnitude faster than more sophisticated game reasoners (MCTS and the Expert Gamer) in terms of wall clock time and number of board states evaluated (see Extended Data Table~\ref{tab:computational_cost} and Supplementary Information).
-The Intuitive Gamer is approximately $700\times$ faster than the Expert Gamer in wall clock time, with approximately $500\times$ fewer board evaluation, and is nearly $40,000\times$ faster than MCTS with almost $10,000\times$ fewer node evaluations, as computed under self-play game simulations for the respective model.
-On the other hand, while not as close to game-theoretic optimal play as the Expert Gamer or MCTS, game evaluations under the Intuitive Gamer are still well correlated with game-theoretic optimal analyses and far more aligned with game-theoretic optimal play than random play (see Extended Data Table~\ref{tab:model_accuracy_correlation} and Methods).
+The Intuitive Gamer occupies an interesting point on the Pareto frontier of compute efficiency and game reasoning sophistication.
+On the one hand, the Intuitive Gamer is orders of magnitude faster than more sophisticated game reasoners (MCTS and the Expert Gamer) in wall clock time and number of board states evaluated (see Extended Data Table~\ref{tab:game_resourcerational_reasoning}a and Supplementary Information).
+The Intuitive Gamer is approximately $700\times$ faster than the Expert Gamer in wall clock time, with approximately $500\times$ fewer board evaluation, and is nearly $40,000\times$ faster than MCTS with almost $10,000\times$ fewer node evaluations, as computed under self-play game simulations for the respective models.
+On the other hand, while not as close to game-theoretic optimal play as the Expert Gamer or MCTS, game evaluations under the Intuitive Gamer are still well-correlated with game-theoretic optimal analyses and far more aligned with game-theoretic optimal play than random play (see Extended Data Table~\ref{tab:game_resourcerational_reasoning}b and Methods).
 The Intuitive Gamer's mechanisms of fast, flat goal-directed probabilistic simulation thus constitute a highly efficient and resource-rational approach to game reasoning, which we hypothesize people could plausibly and productively engage when encountering new games.